storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
 - This plugin version now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) ~~and pre-populated database (all platforms - FUTURE TODO)~~.
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
-- [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
+- _[`pouchdb-adapter-cordova-sqlite`](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql)._
 - macOS ("osx" platform) is now supported
-- For the Android platform this plugin version uses the lightweight, performant [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, with some premium improvements to the internal JSON interface (by default configuration).
-[Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) is a NDK library (with C-language implementation) for JSON and SQL statement handling which processes large batches in less than half the time compared to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage), as measured by: [brodybits / Cordova-sql-test-app](https://github.com/brodybits/Cordova-sql-test-app)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option